 Revenues.
-Revenues for our HCO business unit currently consist of the provision of services through our Internet-based HealthStream Learning Center (HLC), authoring tools, maintenance and support services for our installed learning management products, maintenance of content, competency tools and a variety of courseware subscriptions (add-on courseware).
-Revenues for our PMD business unit consist of live event development, online training and content development, online sales training courses, live educational activities for nurses and technicians conducted within healthcare organizations and continuing education activities at association meetings.
+Revenues for our HCO business unit currently consist of the provision of services through our Internet-based HealthStream Learning Center (HLC), authoring tools, survey and research services, a variety of courseware subscriptions (add-on courseware) maintenance and support services for our installed learning management products, maintenance of content, and competency tools.
+Revenues for our PMD business unit consist of live event development, online training and content development, online sales training courses, live educational activities for nurses and technicians conducted within healthcare organizations, continuing education activities at association meetings, and HospitalDirect® .

-Cost of Revenues.
+Cost of Revenues (excluding depreciation and amortization).
 Cost of revenues consists primarily of salaries and employee benefits, employee travel and lodging, materials, contract labor, hosting costs, and other direct expenses associated with revenues as well as royalties paid by us to content providers based on a percentage of revenues.
-Personnel costs within cost of revenues are associated with individuals that facilitate product delivery, provide services, handle customer support calls or inquiries, manage our web sites and content delivery, coordinate content maintenance services, and provide training or implementation services.
+Personnel costs within cost of revenues are associated with individuals that facilitate product delivery, provide services, handle customer support calls or inquiries, manage our web sites, content and survey services, coordinate content maintenance services, and provide training or implementation services.

 Product Development.
 Product development expenses consist primarily of salaries and employee benefits, content acquisition costs before technological feasibility is achieved, costs associated with the development of content and expenditures associated with maintaining, developing and operating our training delivery and administration platforms.
-In addition, product development expenses are associated with the development of feature enhancements and new products.
+In addition, product development expenses are associated with the development of new software features and new products.
 Personnel costs within product development include our systems team, product managers, and other personnel associated with content and product development.

 Sales and Marketing Expenses.
 Sales and marketing expenses consist primarily of salaries, commissions and employee benefits, employee travel and lodging, advertising, trade shows, promotions, and related marketing costs.
-Annually, we host a national users' group in Nashville known as The Summit.
+Annually, we host a national users' group in Nashville known as "The Summit."
 Personnel costs within sales and marketing include our sales and marketing team as well as our account management group.
-Our account management personnel are involved with the contract renewal process for existing hospital customers, as well as working to ensure our products and services are fully utilized by our customers.
+Our account management personnel are working to ensure our products and services are fully utilized by our customers, as well as supporting the contract renewal process for existing hospital customers.